Query Internals

 Stage 1: Parsing

 The parser converts the raw query string into an AstRetrieve object — the root node of the AST.
-The AST captures every part of the query as a tree of typed nodes:
+The AST captures every part of the query as a tree of typed nodes.
+The most commonly encountered node types are:

 | AST Node | Represents |